Maha Kutami (2009)

-The Maha Kutami was an alliance formed ahead of the 2009 Andhra Pradesh Legislative Assembly and general elections.
+The Maha Kutami (ISO; మహా కూటమి) was an alliance formed ahead of the 2009 Andhra Pradesh Legislative Assembly and general elections.
 It was formed on 21 January 2009 by four political parties — the Telugu Desam Party, the Telangana Rashtra Samithi, the Communist Party of India (Marxist) and the Communist Party of India.
 It was formed with the sole aim of dethroning the then-Indian National Congress government in the state, which was led by then-chief minister Y. S. Rajasekhara Reddy.

 Background

 After the 2008 Lok Sabha vote of confidence, the Left Front withdrew support to the Congress in the state as well.
 Telugu Desam Party (TDP) and TRS then joined the Left as part of the national Third Front.
 In Andhra Pradesh, this alliance called themselves the Maha Kutami or "Grand Alliance" against what they called the "corrupt Congress" and "communal BJP".

 Infighting and defeat

 The alliance was marked by major infighting among its constituent parties, primarily due to frictions in seat-sharing between them.
 There was mutual distrust and disarray among the member parties, which caused them to lose votes to the Congress and the Praja Rajyam Party (PRP).
 Notably, seat-sharing disagreements in the alliance were finalised barely 48 hours before the deadline for nominations.
 The alliance was described by India Today as "a loose grouping of super-sized egos and prime ministerial ambitions with no ideological common ground."
 The anti-incumbency votes were also divided between the TDP and the PRP, which benefited the Congress and damaged the TDP.
 Votes from the TRS and the Communist parties failed to transfer to the TDP, which caused the alliance to lose many seats, especially in Telangana.
 The Telangana statehood issue also proved divisive for the alliance.